Every request must include your API key. You can send it in two ways:

 | 401 | api_key_revoked | Key revoked or expired |

-| 401 | api_key_paused | Subscription payment failed; pay the outstanding invoice or wait until account is downgraded to Basic |
+| 401 | api_key_paused | Subscription payment failed; pay the invoice or wait for downgrade |

 | 403 | account_suspended | Account suspended or deleted |

-| 403 | plan_required | Endpoint/feature locked for your tier |
+| 403 | plan_required | Endpoint or feature requires a higher plan |

 | 402 | credits_exhausted | Monthly credits depleted |

-| 429 | rate_limit_exceeded | RPM or RPH exceeded |
+| 429 | rate_limit_exceeded | Per-second or per-minute limit exceeded |

-Error responses use a standard envelope:
+Errors use a consistent JSON envelope:

 {